Dulaya/learn-the-mern-client/src/components/lessons/Git.md

 If we are working on someone elses repo it is important we are given the permissions to contribute else we will get errors once we attempt to do so.

+## getting updates

+to get the latest version including all of the updates for a project you are working on we use the following:

+git pull

 ## Pull requests

 If we don't own the repo like if we are contributing to someone else's repo or we need someone to review the code before adding their repo we create a pull request.
 This is also what we do if we don't have write access and want to contribute.
 Before we merge the code we create a pull request.
+This can be done manualy with the graphical interface of github.
 After we make a pr, we can still update the code just by making additional commits and pushing them up to github, as long as its on the same branch that you are making the pr with.
 Once the pull request is merged, that secondary branch is generally deleted and we switch back to the master branch.
 Then when we want to make additional changes, we create another branch and start the process over.

-We can also use pull requests to get the most updated version of the repo including any changes.
-Following is an example of a pull request:

-git pull

 ## undoing in git